diemesleno/dcrud/README.md

 ![Dockbit][deploy-image]
 ![Wercker][build-image]

-Possible to create a account using Google Authentication and after that create and manager users.
+It is possible to create an account using Google Authentication and after that create and manage users.

 ## Technologies utilized
 * Python 3.6.4